beda-software/fhirsnake/README.md

 ```

 ## Supported operations
+> [!IMPORTANT]
+> All created and updated resources persist in runtime only.
+All changes are vanished after service restart

 - **read**, **create** and **update** operations are supported
-- ❗all created and updated resources persist in runtime only
-- ❗all changes are vanished after service restart
 - **search** - limied support without any search params
 - `GET /$index` operation returns a map of all resources in format `<resource_type>:<id>`